MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/csharp-code-examples-for-the-windows-store-submission-api.md

 author: mcleanbyron
 ms.assetid: FABA802F-9CB2-4894-9848-9BB040F9851F
 description: Use the C# code examples in this section to learn more about using the Windows Store submission API.
-title: C# code examples for the Windows Store submission API ms.author: mcleans ms.date: 02/08/2017 ms.topic: article
+title: C# code examples for the submission API ms.author: mcleans ms.date: 02/08/2017 ms.topic: article